xcore/sw_serial_to_ethernet/doc/programming_guide.rst

 #.
 Open the xTIMEcomposer studio.

 #.
 Open the *Edit* perspective (Window -> Open Perspective -> XMOS Edit).

 #.
+Access the Import option either by right clicking in the project explorer window or through File ->Import menu

+#.
 Click *Import* option in the *Project Explorer* window (Import -> General -> Existing Projects into Workspace and click Next).